permguard/permguard/site/content/docs/tutorial/initializing-working-directories.md

 ## Initialize a new working directory

-When starting a new project, the first step is to create an account.
+When starting a new project, the first step is to create an account:

 ```bash
 ❯ permguard accounts create --name magicfarmacia-dev